cos485/cos485.github.io/_posts/2018-02-15-late-policy.md

 - If you need an extension on an assignment and have a valid reason for it, please email one of the TA's in advance of the deadline.

-- Valid reasons for extensions include:
+- Valid reasons for extensions are "unavoidable" events that can't reasonably be planned for or scheduled around.
+Examples include:

    - unplanned travel
    - sickness/injury
+   - family emergencies
    - registering for the class that week.

 - Extensions will typically be for 48 hours, i.e. until 11:59 PM EST on Saturday night.
 Only for extraordinary circumstances will longer extensions be granted.